alankrantas/MNIST-Live-Detection-TFLite/README.md

 ![mnist_live_screenshot](https://user-images.githubusercontent.com/44191076/149617350-2b805e9f-4204-4108-a3bf-6e5c6b2eaaee.png)

-This example use [AutoKeras](https://autokeras.com/) to train a CNN model with the [MNIST handwriting dataset](https://www.tensorflow.org/datasets/catalog/mnist), convert it to [Tensorflow Lite](https://www.tensorflow.org/lite) version, and use [OpenCV](https://opencv.org/) to do live video detection/classification.
+This example use [AutoKeras](https://autokeras.com/) to train a CNN model with the [MNIST handwriting dataset](https://www.tensorflow.org/datasets/catalog/mnist), convert it to [Tensorflow Lite](https://www.tensorflow.org/lite) version, and use [OpenCV](https://opencv.org/) to do multiple-digits live detection/classification.
 Tested on PC and Raspberry Pi 3B+/4B.

+Due to the training dataset your digits has to be as square as possible.
+Long, thin numbers are more likely to get incorrect results.

 ### Testing environment